pmean/classes/biostats-1/src/5501-syllabus.md

 -   Steve Simon, PhD
     -   Phone: 816-235-6617
     -   E-mail: simons@umkc.edu
-    -   Office: UMKC School of Medicine, 5th Floor, M5-117

 -   Office Hours: By appointment
     -   Appointments will be via Zoom or face-to-face in one of our offices.
 Email is the method to contact us for the fastest response.
     -   Both of our offices are located in the Department of Biomedical and Health Informatics, School of Medicine, M5-100.

--   Office Hours: By appointment
-    -   Appointments will be via Zoom or face-to-face in my office.
-Email is the method to contact use for the fastest response.

 ### Prerequisites

--   Acceptance into the Bioinformatics MS, IPhD Program, or Certificate in Clinical Research Program.
--   Acceptance into a UMKC Post-graduate Professional Program.
--   Acceptance into a UMKC Graduate (Post-Baccalaureate) Program.
--   Acceptance into the UMKC Schools of Medicine, Dentistry, or Nursing.
--   Acceptance into other similar programs but from another institution.
--   Acceptance as a graduate level visiting student (Non-Degree Seeking).
 -   Undergraduate students or students without a Bachelor’s Degree from an accredited 4 year University are not permitted to register for this course.
+-   To register for this class, you need to have received acceptance into
+    -   the Bioinformatics MS, IPhD Program, or Certificate in Clinical Research Program.
+    -   a UMKC Post-graduate Professional Program.
+    -   a UMKC Graduate (Post-Baccalaureate) Program.
+    -   the UMKC Schools of Medicine, Dentistry, or Nursing.
+    -   another similar programs but from another institution.
+    -   a graduate level visiting student (Non-Degree Seeking).

 ### Required Email